varnishcache/varnish-cache/doc/sphinx/phk/cheri1.rst

-The core idea in CHERI is that pointers are not integers, which means that you cannot randomly make up or modify pointers to point at random things any more, whatever your intentions might be.
+The core idea in CHERI is that pointers are not integers, which means that you cannot randomly make up or modify pointers to point at random things anymore, whatever your intentions might be.

 From a security point of view, this circumscribes several large classes of commonly used attack-vectors, and Microsoft Research